skinsshark/TerribleHack-IV/README.md

 # TerribleHack-IV
-a web app to display top 3 videos based on search query
+web app that picks 3 videos very meticulously to tailor to user's specific interests